voicebase/voicebase-docs/docs/how-to-guides/stereo.md

 ```
 1
 00:00:02,76 --> 00:00:05,08
-Agent: Well this is Michael
+Agent: Well this is Taneisha
 thank you for calling A.B.C.

 2